purwasadr/capstone/README.md

 I created an application similar to Google Classroom.
 Even though I made an application like Google Classroom, my application looks not completely the same as Google Classroom.
 The reason I made this application is because I think this application is quite challenging to make.
 In this application teachers can create classes, then post materials and assignments.
 Meanwhile, students can comment on material posts and can submit assignments.

 ## Distinctiveness and Complexity
-I believe my application meets the specified requirements because my application differs from previous applications in this course in terms of themes, features and database structure.
+I believe my application meets the specified requirements because it differs from the other projects in this course in terms of themes, features, and database structure.
 As for the theme, my application has a theme about education which is of course different from other projects in this course.
-In terms of features, this application has several features such as creating classes, adding assignments (for teachers/authors), adding materials (for teachers/authors), collecting assignments (for students/members), commenting on material posts, and returning assignments (for teachers/authors).
+In terms of features, this application has several features such as creating classes, adding tasks (for teachers/authors), adding materials (for teachers/authors), submit tasks (for students/members), commenting on material posts, and returning tasks (for teachers/authors).
 In addition, this application database has a structure that has a different level of difficulty from the other projects in this course, so there is the use of `OR` and `UNION` in this application's database queries.

 This application was built using Django to create a backend consisting of 9 models, 33 routes, and many pages.
 For the front-end, I use Javascript to post, retrieve, and expand comments on material posts, display dialogs and clear dues in `add-task.html`, display dialogs for editing and displaying class information, and for joining classes.
-Semua halaman di aplikasi ini mobile-responsive dengan bantuan Bootstrap dan CSS
+All pages in this application are mobile-responsive using Bootstrap and CSS

 ## Files explanation
 * `classroom` main application directory
   * `admin.py` for registration of `Class`, `Material`, `MaterialComment`, `MaterialFile`, `Task`, `TaskFile`, `TaskSubmit`, `TaskSubmitFile` and `User` models for access in admin page
-  * `views.py`
+  * `views.py` application views
     * Function `generate_clas_code` for generate class code randomly
     * Function `context_breadcrumb` serves to create a list of breadcrumbs in the dict data type so that the template can directly display it
     * Class `AuthView` used to redirect page to index if already logged in